fadion/aria/README.md

 println(phrase) // "Bella moew John"
 ```

 The file is relatively referenced from the caller and in this case, both `main.ari` and `dog.ari` reside in the same folder.
 As the long as the extension is `.ari`, there's no need to write it in the import statement.
+Even the quotes can be omited and the file written as an identifier, as long as it doesn't include a dot (as in `cat.ari`) and isn't a reserved keyword.

 A more useful pattern would be to wrap imported files into a module.
 That would make for a more intuitive system and prevent scope leakage.
 The cat case above could be written simply into: